hugoalh/deno-lint-rules/docs/rules/no-duplicate-types.md

 Forbid duplicate [`type`][typescript-type]s.

-Multiple [`type`][typescript-type]s with same value is a bad practice and cause confusion, possibly mergeable.
+Multiple [`type`][typescript-type]s with same context is a bad practice and cause confusion, possibly not intended.

 ## 🔧 Options